 But HealthKit only addresses physical action (or inaction) and does not address very important components of our health – mental and spiritual growth.
-While it may seem more difficult to measure these, simple factors such as how much time we spend reading, playing games maybe using a AMD Radeon RX Vega graphic card, chatting on social media or watching Netflix on our devices and how much time did we meditate, how our mood is (tracked using your heart beat or entered manually) and what kind of music we’ve been listening to, can point out some rather interesting facets of our personality and overall health that we can take care of with supplements that boost energy such as vital reds. .
-Also, games and services that allow us to improve our memory retention, mental acuity and ward off mental illness can add to the mix and allow users to truly track their mental health, others also care for their overall health, including the health of their skin with the use of supplements for the skin care as the vitamin c serum amazon.
+While it may seem more difficult to measure these, simple factors such as how much time we spend reading, playing games, chatting on social media or watching Netflix on our devices and how much time did we meditate, how our mood is (tracked using your heart beat or entered manually) and what kind of music we’ve been listening to, can point out some rather interesting facets of our personality and overall health.
+Also, games and services that allow us to improve our memory retention, mental acuity and ward off mental illness can be added to the mix and allow users to truly track their mental health.

 These measurements should be included in the HealthKit that Apple releases next (perhaps iOS 10, when it comes out) so Apple can once again change the way we use their devices and how we can improve ourselves as human beings too.

 Most companies out there love getting their hands on this information.
 Your Spotify listening habits, your online reading list and your mood swings are already quantified and collected by advertisers.
 At least if Apple does it, on our own devices, with your permission, you’ll be able to use that information for your own growth.